bbiehl/data-connect-demo/src/dataconnect-generated/angular/README.md

 This should handle configuring your project to use TanStack Query.
 However, if you need to set up manually, please follow the [TanStack Query Firebase documentation](https://invertase.docs.page/tanstack-query-firebase/angular#usage).

 # Accessing the connector
 A connector is a collection of Queries and Mutations.
-One SDK is generated for each connector - this SDK is generated for the connector `example`.
+One SDK is generated for each connector - this SDK is generated for the connector `connector`.

 You can find more information about connectors in the [Data Connect documentation](https://firebase.google.com/docs/data-connect#how-does).